khalidabuhakmeh/MvcFlash2/readme.md

     Flash.Instance.Info("Info!", "you can read this... if you want.");
     Flash.Instance.Error("Error!", "The sky is falling!");

+Be sure to have the following namespaces imported:

+    using MvcFlash.Core;
+    using MvcFlash.Core.Extensions;

 This way works, but I recommend creating a base controller or by injecting the IFlashMessenger as a dependency.